vpark915/The-GingerLens/README.md

 # The-Goat-Visor-V2
+Making the first AR headset with spatial awareness that won't break the bank.
-Second attempt at making an AR headset.
-Using intel realsense d415 and BNO055 for fusion orientation
+Using the intel realsense d415 for spatial and rgb detection BNO055 for detecting orientation
+Application is written in Unity
+Soon to come:
+- Android hand tracking service
+- Maybe custom OS